NLeSC/guide/best_practices/language_guides/python.md

 * [Restructured Text (reST) and Sphinx CheatSheet](http://openalea.gforge.inria.fr/doc/openalea/doc/_build/html/source/sphinx/rest_syntax.html)
 * Instead of using reST, Sphinx can also generate documentation from the more readable [NumPy style](https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt) or [Google style](https://google.github.io/styleguide/pyguide.html) docstrings.
 The [Napoleon extension](http://sphinxcontrib-napoleon.readthedocs.io/) needs to be enabled.

 We recommend using the Google documentation style.
-Sphinx can easily be [integrated with setuptools](http://www.sphinx-doc.org/en/stable/setuptools.html), so documentation can be built with in the command `python setup.py build_sphinx`.
+Use `sphinx-build` to build your documentation.

 You can also integrate entire Jupyter notebooks into your HTML Sphinx output with [nbsphinx](https://nbsphinx.readthedocs.io).
 This way, your demo notebooks, for instance, can double as documentation.